This page was updated on 27 July 2021. To view changes, please see page updates

 Getting help can be daunting for anyone but especially for a child — they may not know what to expect and may be fearful of being judged if they seek help.

 Practitioners have a significant role to play in encouraging a child to get help and support.
 Remind them that seeking help, while scary, is an act of courage and hope.

 Show the child that there are plenty of child-friendly resources.
-Children can read talking about depression, while young people can visit headspace.
+Children can be supported to access information, while young people can visit headspace.
 Those who find it difficult to seek help face-to-face, who cannot access a service, or want to get information or talk to someone can do so via:

 Sources of help

 The more understanding there is about what is getting in the way of children seeking help, the more supports can help them heal.